-Grains are far from healthy, they’re partially responsible for the diabetes epidemic, the obesity epidemic and loads more things that you wouldn’t even think was related.
-I will give you a full run down in a future blog post, but seriously you don’t need to go to a gym, you don’t need to sign up to boot camp, you don’t even need to feel guilty about the exercise you are not doing, because it has very little to do with weight loss.
+Grains are far from healthy.
+They’re partially responsible for the diabetes epidemic, the obesity epidemic and loads more things that you wouldn’t even think were related.
+I will give you a full run down in a future blog post.
+But seriously you don’t need to go to a gym, you don’t need to sign up to boot camp, you don’t even need to feel guilty about the exercise you are not doing, because it has very little to do with weight loss.

 And even if you don’t cut out grains and poly unsaturated fats altogether like I do, at least look into it more.
 Maybe reduce how much of both of these things you do eat on a daily basis, and watch the magic happen.
 Being open minded about this one thing, just may completely change your life forever.

 And speaking of life changing, what’s in your plan for 2016?